jparraporcar/s2e-backend/README.md

 ## Deployment

-To deploy the backend, run the following command:
+For the backend deployment, the following command is executed:

 ```
 serverless deploy
 ```

-After the deployment, you will receive the API endpoints, which can be used in the s2e frontend application.
+After deployment, the API endpoints are provided.

-## APIs
+## API endpoints

-The `s2e-backend` contains two main AWS Lambda functions that handle the necessary calls to the OpenAI API:
+The `s2e-backend` consists of two primary AWS Lambda functions enabling the necessary interactions with the OpenAI API:

-1. **Get Course Index** - This function generates a course index based on the user input provided from the frontend.
-This is facilitated by sending a request to the OpenAI API with the appropriate parameters.
-This Lambda function is triggered by a GET request at the `/indexCourse` endpoint.
+1. **Get Course Index** - This function creates a course index based on user input from the frontend.
+A request is dispatched to the OpenAI API with relevant parameters.
+This Lambda function is invoked by a GET request at the `https://../indexCourse` endpoint obtained from deployment.

-2. **Get Quiz Section** - This function retrieves a quiz for a specific course section.
-It makes a request to the OpenAI API, then constructs and returns a quiz based on the response.
-This Lambda function is triggered by a GET request at the `/courseSectionQuiz` endpoint
+2. **Get Quiz Section** - This function fetches a quiz for a specific course section.
+A request is sent to the OpenAI API, and a quiz is constructed and returned based on the response.
+This Lambda function is triggered by a GET request at the `http://.../courseSectionQuiz` endpoint obtained from the deployment.

+These 2 endpoints are to be used in the frontend code repo.

 ## Architecture

-This architecture is designed around the Serverless framework, using AWS Lambda functions for computation, Amazon API Gateway for HTTP request handling, and AWS CloudWatch for logging.
+It leverages serverless architecture on AWS, employing services like AWS Lambda, API Gateway, and more to manage requests from the frontend application.

 ![Infrastructure Diagram](./diagram.jpg)

 ## Technologies

-The `s2e-backend` utilizes various technologies and packages for its implementation:
+Various technologies and packages contribute to the implementation of the `s2e-backend`:

-1. **Node.js** - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
+1. **Node.js** - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.

 2. **TypeScript** - An open-source language that builds on JavaScript by adding static type definitions.
-This project was built using TypeScript version 4.9.5.
+This project utilized TypeScript version 4.9.5.

-3. **AWS Lambda** - A serverless compute service that lets you run your code without provisioning or managing servers.
+3. **AWS Lambda** - A serverless compute service that enables code execution without the requirement for provisioning or managing servers.

-4. **Axios** - A promise-based HTTP client for the browser and Node.js.
-Axios makes it easy to send asynchronous HTTP requests.
+4. **Axios** - A promise-based HTTP client for the browser and Node.js, making it simple to send asynchronous HTTP requests.

-5. **OpenAI API** - Used to interact with the OpenAI GPT-3.5 model for course index generation and quiz creation.
+5. **OpenAI API** - It interfaces with the OpenAI GPT-3.5 model for course index generation and quiz creation.

-6. **Serverless Framework** - An open-source deployment framework that allows developers to build and deploy auto-scaling, pay-per-execution, event-driven functions.
+6. **Serverless Framework** - An open-source deployment framework allowing developers to construct and deploy auto-scaling, pay-per-execution, event-driven functions.

 ## Contact